eduMFA/eduMFA/doc/tokens/supported_tokens.rst

 **Smartdisplayer OTP Card**.
 This is a push button card.
 It features an eInk display, that can be read very good in all light condition at all angles.
-The Smartdisplayer OTP card is initialized at the factory and you get a seed file, that you need to import to privacyIDEA.
+The Smartdisplayer OTP card is initialized at the factory and you get a seed file, that you need to import to eduMFA.

 **Feitian**.
 The C100 and C200 tokens are classical, reasonably priced push button tokens.
 The C100 is an :ref:`hotp_token` token and the C200 a :ref:`totp_token` token.
-These tokens are initialized at the factory and you get a seed file, that you need to import to privacyIDEA.
+These tokens are initialized at the factory and you get a seed file, that you need to import to eduMFA.

 **U2F**.
-The Yubikey and the Daplug token are known U2F devices to work well with privacyIDEA.
+The Yubikey and the Daplug token are known U2F devices to work well with eduMFA.
 See :ref:`u2f_token`.

 Smartphone Apps
 ~~~~~~~~~~~~~~~

 .. index:: Software Tokens

-.. _privacyidea_authenticator:
+.. _eduMFA_authenticator:

 **privacyIDEA Authenticator**.
 Our own privacyIDEA Authenticator is based
 on the concept of the Google Authenticator and works with the usual QR Code key URI